Key polynomials for simple extensions of valued fields: Key polynomials and differential operators

 We take $\tilde b:=b\left(i',Q_{i''}\right)$.
 We have:

-Here the first inequality is given by Proposition \ref{Proposition9.18} (1), the first equality by Remark \ref{Remark10.2} and the second equality by Proposition \ref{Proposition10.1} (2) applied to $i'<i$, which we are allowed to use by the induction assumption.
-This completes the proof of the Lemma. \end{proof}
+Here the first inequality is given by Proposition \ref{Proposition9.18}, the first equality by (\ref{eq:nuofpartialequalsnui'}) and the second equality by Proposition \ref{Proposition10.1} (2) applied to $i'<i$, which we are allowed to use by the induction assumption of Proposition \ref{Proposition10.1}.
+This completes the proof of the Basic Case.

+In the general case, we argue by contradiction.
+Assume that (\ref{tag10.3}) does not hold.
+Take the smallest ordinal $\ell''\le i''$ such that there exists an ordinal $\ell'$ satisfying $i'\le\ell'<\ell''$ and